This topic provides a general overview of the Service Portal to get you started quickly.

 - Give the report a unique name.

-- Select whether you want to search for information about Virtual Machines, Virtual Services, Service Requests or Software.
+- Select whether you want to search for information about Virtual Machines, Virtual Services, or Service Requests.

 - Set the filters.

 - Click Search.

 - Make sure the results are displayed the way you want them (for example, if you add or remove columns or set the column sort order, these settings are saved along with your search parameters).

 - If you'd like to schedule this report, configure the schedule, notification and aggregate drop-down panels.

 - Click Save.

 You're returned to the Report page and your new report is added to the list of reports.
 If you configured report scheduling, the next run is displayed under the report name.

 If you're a member of multiple organizations, or if you have permission to view all services in your organization, a down arrow is displayed to the right of your organization name.
 The menu allows you to switch organizations or switch between viewing your services and all organization services.